DHTMLX/docs-todolist/docs/guides/mcp-server.md

 If your organization needs stricter guarantees, ask about a commercial deployment with query logging turned off by writing to `info@dhtmlx.com`.

-## Example prompts for To Do List with AI
+## To Do List prompts to copy and adapt

-Once you connect the MCP server, phrase your prompts around a concrete goal so the assistant knows which part of the To Do List API to retrieve.
-The prompts below are organized by task type.
-Copy and adapt them as needed.
+State the concrete To Do List goal in your prompt and the assistant identifies the right slice of the API.
+The groups below sort the examples by task; adapt any of them to your own data.

 **Tasks and hierarchy**